Twilight (soundtrack)

 Twilight: Original Motion Picture Soundtrack is the official soundtrack to Twilight, released on November 4, 2008.

 The soundtrack was chosen by music supervisor Alexandra Patsavas; while the score, Twilight: The Score, was composed by Carter Burwell.
 The soundtrack album was released by Patsavas' Chop Shop label in conjunction with Atlantic Records.
-It debuted at #1 on the Billboard 200, having sold about 165,000 copies in its first week of release, 29% of which were digital downloads.
+It debuted at number 1 on the Billboard 200, having sold about 165,000 copies in its first week of release, 29% of which were digital downloads.
 Twilight: The Score was made available for digital download on November 25, 2008, and the album was released to stores on December 9, 2008.

 Twilight is the best-selling theatrical movie soundtrack in the United States since Chicago.
 Both the soundtrack and the lead single, "Decode" by Paramore, were nominated for the 2010 Grammy Awards.